Where are they now? Liverpool’s 16 youngest debutants of the PL era

 Handed his senior debut as a 16-year-old in Rafa Benitez’s final game in charge of the club, Robinson made just 10 more appearances for Liverpool’s first team while being sent out on loan twice.

-The defender then spent four years at QPR before joining Nottingham Forest ahead of the 2018-19 campaign.
+The defender then spent four years at QPR but rejected the offer of a new contract in 2018 before joining Nottingham Forest on a free transfer.

-A recent signing from Fulham, Elliott became the youngest ever player to appear in the Premier League last season with the cottagers before becoming the youngest ever player to start a match for Liverpool in the League Cup tie with MK Dons.
+Elliott became the youngest ever player to appear in the Premier League during his time at Fulham before becoming the youngest ever player to start a match for Liverpool in the League Cup tie with MK Dons in September 2019.

 A cautionary tale for Harvey Elliott and co, Sinclair became Liverpool’s youngest ever player after coming off the bench in a League Cup tie against West Brom, the club he left for Merseyside as a 14-year-old.